"Last evening, I attended a viewing of the movie

 the DTS Access system offered open captioning on-screen via a special projector.

-These systems are being phased out and replaced by digital products not
+These systems have been phased out and replaced by digital products not

 History: The Good Guys